-1 July 2017 will see the EDHEC Young Entrepreneurs (EYE) incubator expand through the provision of 40 additional work stations housed in Station F, the only start-up campus that gathers together a whole entrepreneurial ecosystem under one roof.
+1 July 2017 will see the EDHEC Entrepreneurs incubator expand through the provision of 40 additional work stations housed in Station F, the only start-up campus that gathers together a whole entrepreneurial ecosystem under one roof.

 “The projects hosted on the Station F campus will have access to an exceptional ecosystem that is unique in the world and offers start-ups multiple advantages for continuing their development.
-We also want to make a proactive contribution to the success of Station F, a magnificent initiative that shares our philosophy based on innovation, co-construction, an outward-facing international approach and sectoral diversity”, explains Jean-Michel Ledru, Head of the EDHEC Young Entrepreneurs incubator.
+We also want to make a proactive contribution to the success of Station F, a magnificent initiative that shares our philosophy based on innovation, co-construction, an outward-facing international approach and sectoral diversity”, explains Jean-Michel Ledru, Head of the EDHEC Entrepreneurs incubator.

 “A key part of our strategy for raising students’ awareness of entrepreneurship involves welcoming educational institutions onto the STATION F campus.
 EDHEC stands out both for its ambition and the emphasis it places on diversity, so we are delighted to count the School as one of our partners”, underlines Roxanne Varza, Head of STATION F.

 Among the first start-ups welcomed by Station F:

 Jubiwee – Thibaud Martin